edwardlavender/flapper/README.md

 ## Spatial tools

-A number of other functions faciliate spatial operations, which support ecological inferences and space use algorithms.
+A number of other functions facilitate spatial operations, which support ecological investigations and space use algorithms.

   - **Spatial manipulations.** Some functions provide simple wrappers for common spatial operations.
 For instance, `buffer_and_crop()`